qsideinstitute/federal-criminal-sentencing/master.md

 ## 3.2 The U.S. federal court system

+Before we dive into understanding race-based sentencing disparities in the United States, let’s understand some important context about the U.S. federal court system and federal sentencing.
 The United States federal court system is, at its core, a three-tiered structure, starting with district courts at the bottom, circuit courts in the middle, and the Supreme Court at the top.

 The district courts are the workhorses of the federal judiciary, handling the vast majority of federal cases.
 There are 94 federal